gwynncausing/writehub/README.md

 - Able to demonstrate backend server (or a mockup server) connected to front-end app.
 Can use any programming language.
 - Should implement a login function for both writer and editor users
 - Adding of users will be done by the editor

-## Scoring
-- Implemented functionalities
-- Implementation of HTML, CSS and Javascript
-- Implementation of Backend server or Mockup Server

-## Must Have Output (IMPORTANT!
-Failure to provide one or more items means incomplete output)
- 1. Live link - url of your deployed output.
- 2. Project files - (both front-end and back-end or mockup server) your source code, it could be uploaded in github or bitbucket (must be set to public in order to access) and must provide a readme file with instructions on how to run your output
- 3. PROVIDE SAMPLE CREDENTIALS for both writer user and editor user logins.

 ## Database
 * Company